C Reactive Protein (CRP Blood Test)

 Part of a larger blood panel

 CRP is a protein produced by your liver in response to inflammation.
-When your body detects an injury, infection, or chronic condition, CRP levels rise to help initiate the healing process.
+When your body detects an injury, infection, or chronic condition, C-reactive protein levels rise to help initiate the healing process.

 Why Is CRP Important?